smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 end
 ```

-#### Extend ExpectRequest
+#### Extend `ExpectRequest`

 In this code example there is a simulated mobile request being passed to SDL Core.
-The simulated HMI has a defined behavior for handling the request via ExpectRequest.
-For selenium compatible tests, ATF's ExpectRequest() should be extended to forward the RPC to the HMI and then the selenium web driver can verify the state of the HMI if applicable.
+The simulated HMI has a defined behavior for handling the request via `ExpectRequest`.
+For Selenium compatible tests, ATF's `ExpectRequest()` should be extended to forward the RPC to the HMI and then the Selenium WebDriver can verify the state of the HMI if applicable.

-#### Extend SendResponse
+#### Extend `SendResponse`

 After handling the request, the HMI will automatically respond with a success response.
 ATF will need to catch this response from the HMI and match it with the parameters included in the test.
-If the parameters match, ATF will forward the message to SDL core and the test will continue.
-To implement this behavior, the SendResponse() method will need to be extended for selenium compatible test scripts.
+If the parameters match, ATF will forward the message to SDL Core and the test will continue.
+To implement this behavior, the `SendResponse()` method will need to be extended for Selenium-compatible test scripts.

-#### Extend SendNotification
+#### Extend `SendNotification`

-Most notifications sent by the HMI are triggered as a result of a user interaction a with the HMI.
+Most notifications sent by the HMI are triggered as a result of a user interaction with the HMI.
 Examples of these events are pressing a menu command, or consenting to app permissions.

 ```lua
 local function onCommand()